-These feelings, often called the postpartum blues, may come and go in the first few days after childbirth.
+These feelings, often called the baby blues, may come and go in the first few days after childbirth.

-The postpartum blues usually get better within a few days or 1–2 weeks without any treatment.
+The baby blues usually get better within a few days or 1–2 weeks without any treatment.

 Women with postpartum depression have intense feelings of sadness, anxiety, or despair that prevent them from being able to do their daily tasks.